islet-project/islet/doc/usecases/confidential_ml.md

 ## Time to play around with real examples

-Anyone can try out what we've explained so far, that is to say, running traditional ML or federated learning on top of ISLET with simple ML models.
+Anyone can try out what we've explained so far, that is to say, running traditional ML or federated learning on top of Islet with simple ML models.
-Check out [this markdown file](https://github.com/islet-project/islet/tree/main/examples/confidential-ml) to play around with ISLET for confidential ML!
+Check out [this markdown file](https://github.com/islet-project/islet/tree/main/examples/confidential-ml) to play around with Islet for confidential ML!